cyber-prophet/cy/README.md

 1. Install [brew](https://brew.sh/)
 2. Add a custom tap to your Homebrew: `brew tap cyber-prophet/homebrew-taps`
-3. Install all the dependencies for running cy: `brew install cybundle` This command will install the following software on your computer:
+3. Install all the dependencies for running Cy: `brew install cybundle` This command will install the following software on your computer:

    1. curl (if needed)